White Sox vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up at least one hit in three straight games.
-In his last five games he is hitting .333 with two doubles, five walks and three RBI.
+- Garcia enters this game looking to extend his four-game hit streak.
+During his last five outings he is batting .333 with two doubles, a home run, five walks and three RBI.

 Garcia Recent Games